chisngyen/semeval-task-11/README.md

 * **Note:** The model must correctly predict `validity: false`, ignoring the `plausibility: true` (which is based on world knowledge).

  ---
+In `evaluation_kit`, you can find the Python scrips that will be used to evaluate the systems.
+The scripts include mock examples to show participants the expected JSON output format.

 ## Subtask 1: Syllogistic Reasoning in English (Binary Classification)